coins/bitcoin-scripts/op_lookup.md

 This is particularily useful if we want to randomly access multiple elements in sequence, since we can reuse the lockup table without using any more opcodes.

+## Powers of 2

-The following example is a lookup table for powers of two.
+The is a lookup table for powers of two.

 ```sh